ecco-laboratory/SEE/README.md

 ## Demo
 This demo illustrates the process of fitting an encoding model for one subject based on features from EmoNet and EmoFAN and comparing it to the brain data.

-To run the demo, download the data in the sample_data folder and be sure to have the demo.m script cloned on your local machine.
+To run the demo, download the sample data from the [OSF repository](https://osf.io/6ntx5/) and be sure to have the demo.m script cloned on your local machine.

 The expected output is a set of matrices that contain the prediction-outcome correlation between brain data and encoding models for a single subject (sub-1)